The Christmas Choir: Plot

 Peter Brockman (Jason Gedrick) is a successful accountant and engaged to be married.
 Then, nineteen days before Christmas, his life is turned upside down when his fiancée Jill (Cindy Sampson) dumps him, telling him he is an emotionally detached workaholic.
 While drinking a soda at a lounge, he has a chance encounter with Bob (Tyrone Benskin), a blues pianist and singer, who is working there solely for tips.
 The two talk about their mutual love of music, and of Peter's childhood dream of becoming a musician.
 When Bob invites Peter to his house for dinner and a jam session, Peter is amazed by the musical abilities of the other occupants.
 Unbeknownst to him, the home is actually a shelter for homeless people.
 He eventually meets the woman who runs the shelter, a caring, but also tough and straight-talking nun, Sister Agatha (Rhea Perlman).
 He decides the best way he can help the shelter and its members create income and opportunities is to organize some of the men into a choir.

 The choir improves, becoming more proficient each day.
 Meanwhile, Peter and the other members go through their own personal problems, problems that create obstacles to the choir's success.
 But they succeed, with the men growing emotionally and coping far better with their problems because of the self-respect and dignity they gain from being part of the choir.
 Their interdependence in the choir also leads them to helping one another in life as well.
 Eventually the choir becomes truly wonderful, and successful.
 They begin by performing in the subway, but soon are giving real concerts as well.
 Peter also meets Marilyn, a woman who helps him grow into a far better man.

 As mentioned above, the movie is based on a true story, the story of the Montreal Accueil Bonneau Choir (also known as the Montreal Homeless Choir), and its founder and director Pierre Anthian.
 Just one example of how this choir has transformed the lives of its members is the story of Nicolas “Colas” Allaire.
 When he joined the choir he was in his 60s.
 Colas was raised in an orphanage until age 17.
 With no formal education and no family, friends, or money, he was never able to find work.
 In winter he made snow caves to keep from freezing to death.
 Sometimes he committed crimes just to be put in jail so he would have food to eat every day.
 Since joining the choir, he says, “my life has been paradise.
 I have made friends, and I have started to support myself.
 I now have a small apartment, and I am happy.”

-The choir ultimately went on to garner enormous success, creating six CDs, touring the world, and inspiring people everywhere.
+The choir is described as having achieved significant recognition, producing six CDs, touring internationally, and influencing audiences across regions.